-The eastern sky was a sheet of blood.
+A sheet of blood covered the eastern sky.
 Overhead, the moon glowed, full and pale in dawn’s light.
-Shadows lay heavy in the valley, and the mist was a gray blanket that hugged the steep slopes.
+Shadows lay heavy in the valley, and the mist lay like a gray blanket that hugged the steep slopes.
 A bull elk strode out of the forest, his sides wet from morning dew.
 His front hooves minced delicately and he snorted impatiently, his breath sharp and steamy.
 He tossed back his spread of antlers and bellowed.
 The valley echoed his call.
 Satisfied, he turned and stomped back into the forest, the snapping of broken branches marked his path.

-On the small plain below, the grass was tall, wide and spiky.
-It covered the gently sloping meadow in swying sheets.
+On the small plain below, a gentle wind sent sheets of tall, spiky grass swaying on the sloping meadow.
 The breeze reached out in tentative fingers through the whispering grass, keening across the field.
 The wide blades of grass exposed their silver bellies and bowed after it.

 Tall trees that bordered the grassland rustled their yellowing leaves.
 Wisps of gold, red and orange drifted down among the branches to lay a thick carpet around the gnarled trunks.
-Deep in the forest, it was gloomy and cool, the stillness broken by an occasional creak of a branch or the sound of soft footfalls as something scampered hurriedly deeper into the darkness.
-In the forest, the wind did not intrude.
+Deep in the gloomy, cool forest, the silence broken by an occasional creak of a branch or the sound of soft footfalls as something scampered hurriedly deeper into the darkness.
+The wind did not intrude here.

 Nearby, bubbling water swirled around moss and algae-covered rocks, gurgled its greeting, then raced down the brook.
 A tiny green frog raised enormous black eyes above the surface of a small pool and blinked solemnly.
 Then it leaped.
 Crickets chattered, secure in their covering of lush grass.
 A bird, all gold and fire, perched on a twig and voiced its joy.